 Reenlistment Code (RE-CODE) Chart

-Blocks 24, 26, and 27 of the "Certificate of Release or Discharge from Active Duty" (DD Form 214) provides the characterization of service (type of discharge), separation code, and reenlistment code.
+A released or discharged Servicemember's "Certificate of Release or Discharge from Active Duty", commonly referred to by its form number, DD Form 214 (NGB-22 for those who served in the Guard), provides the characterization of service (type of discharge), separation code, and reenlistment code.

 Normally awarded for misconduct, an Other Than Honorable (OTH), Bad Conduct (BCD), or Dishonorable Discharge would render one ineligible for reenlistment.